 Degree programmes in this discipline area contain Environmental or Sustainability Content.

-Marine Biology is represented in the first year by a tutorial course which focuses on topics in Marine Biology and substantial marine content in Organismal Biology.
+Marine Biology is represented in first year by substantial marine content in Introduction of Biological Sciences.
+Students also take Diversity of Life 1 & 2, The Cell, Ecology and Environmental Science and Chemistry.
 There is also an optional interdisciplinary course titled Oceans and Society.
-First year normally includes foundation Biology and Chemistry courses with optional courses cover a wide range of complementary subjects that contribute towards enhanced study.
+Other optional courses covering a wide range of complementary subjects can be selected as enhanced study.

 All students study a skills course in Life Sciences.
-Second year courses progress studies in Ocean Biology, Diversity of Life, Genes and Evolution, Community Ecology and Principles of Animal Physiology.
+Second year courses progress studies in Ocean Biology, Genes and Evolution, Ecology and Principles of Animal Physiology.
 A further course can be selected from a wide range of subjects.
 All students take a marine field course.

-Third year courses are in Marine Ecology and Ecosystems, Aquatic Biology, Conservation and Exploitation, Environmental Physiology, Animal Population Ecology, Animal Evolution and Biodiversity and all students take a Statistics Course.
+Third year courses are in Marine Ecology and Ecosystems, Applied Marine Biology, Environmental Physiology, Animal Population Ecology, Animal Evolution and Biodiversity and all students take a Statistics Course.
 Students can also choose from a range of further courses on many other specialist topics.

 Students carry out an independent research project in Marine Biology, often in collaboration with an external organisation or occasionally as part of a deep sea research cruise.
 Students also undertake an extended essay.
-There is a choice of advanced courses in Sustainable Marine Resource Management, Abyssal and Hadal Environments, Marine Benthic Ecologyand Sustainable Aquaculture.
+There is a choice of advanced courses in Sustainable Marine Resource Management, Deep Sea Environments, Coastal and Benthic Ecology and Sustainable Aquaculture.
 The breadth of options is extended by courses in Molecular Ecology and Evolution, Wildlife Conservation and Management and Advances in Vector Biology.
-Students improve their transferable skills through presentations, groupwork, problem-based learning exercises and team building activities.
+Students improve their transferable skills through presentations, groupwork, problem- based learning exercises and team building activities.

 Teaching methods include lectures, laboratory practicals, fieldwork, field courses, seminars, and tutorials.
 Most courses are marked by continuous assessment and a written examination.